Office of Research

 Tennessee Tech COVID-19 Human Subject Research Recommendations

-This statement provides guidance to researchers as TTU engages in research using human subjects during the current COVID-19 pandemic.
+This statement provides guidance to researchers as Tech engages in research using human subjects during the current COVID-19 pandemic.
 We recommend that researchers take extra steps to decrease the likelihood that they will put their study participants, members of their study teams, or themselves at risk of becoming infected with or spreading the novel coronavirus.